Subsign: First, can you tell as a few things about yourself?

 After doing some sketches I decide on a clear direction and I’m doing the final sketch.
 In the first instance I’m doing it black and white, so I can decide on the contrast and the accents.
 I like to make things done, so usually when I’m initializing something I’m not stopping until it’s done.
 But I’m not rushing.
 If something does not go right, or I’m not sure about a certain thing, I’m either stopping or restarting it.
 Or waiting a few days for seeing it with ‘clear eyes’.

 Subsign: What is your favorite work you have done so far?

 Maria: Oh, probably I’d go for my recent works I did for my dissertation, where I talk about my lack of inspiration and ideas.
 There are so many times when I find myself struggling about finding the perfect ideas for my projects.
 I feel the anxiety and the pressure of needing to have brilliant ideas or a great inspiration.
 They are part of an experimental book, where you can find hand-lettering works, experimental type, photography and illustration, all of them combined to convey the restlessness of creating something good enough.

 Subsign: Who do you follow for inspiration?

-Subsign: What advice would you give to someone starting out in the creative field of work?
+Subsign: What advice could you give to someone starting out in the creative field of work?

 Subsign: If you would have a super power, what would it be?

-Subsign: Can you recommend to our readers a book, a song and a movie?
+Subsign: Can you recommend for our readers a book, a song and a movie?

 Subsign: If you could throw any kind of party, what would it be like and what would it be for?